PLAYS

 The earliest stages of a feminist revolution in the American workforce is at the center of this powerful and inspiring true story of strength and resilience.
 When World War II comes to a close and the men return home, the women are immediately fired from their jobs at the factory.
 Two best friends—one black and one white—lead a movement to fight for the jobs of their fellow female workers.
 But when their progressive ideals fall short and it becomes clear that the black women and the white women will no longer have the same opportunities in this post-war world, they have to decide what – and who – are they willing to give up in the fight, and what happens when loved ones get caught in the crossfire.
 American history, pop rock, and feminist revolution collide in this rousing new musical.

-The Homefront was presented as part of the Village Festival of New Musicals in Issaquah, WA, and was further developed through their BETA series.
+The Homefront was presented as part of Village Theatre’s Festival of New Musicals and BETA series, and through the Next Festival of New Musicals at Theatre Latte Da.
 The show has also been developed through residencies at the Johnny Mercer Writers Grove at Goodspeed, the Catwalk Institute, and Barn Arts.
-Finalist for the National Alliance for Musical Theatre Festival, and recipient of a Frank Young Fund NAMT grant.
+Finalist for the National Alliance for Musical Theatre Festival (NAMT recommended), the Pipeline Award, and the O’Neill Musical Theatre Conference.
+Recipient of a Frank Young Fund NAMT grant.

 Extended Stay